chaserx/burn_baby_burn/README.md

 Note to self: deploy to s3 with the following

-`aws s3 sync index.html s3://meetinginferno.com --profile chaserx`
+`aws s3 sync . s3://meetinginferno.com --profile chaserx --exclude ".git/*" --exclude ".gitignore" --exclude "README.md"`

 Photo by Greyson Joralemon on Unsplash